DOL Recovers More than $500,000 in Back Wages on Behalf of Employees of Two Miami Area Companies

 Call Our West Palm Beach & Miami FLSA Lawyers for Immediate Legal Help

 At Pike & Lustig, LLP, our Florida employment law attorneys represent clients in the full range of FLSA claims.
 With experience serving both employers and employees, we offer well-rounded guidance and support.
 If you have any questions about minimum wage or overtime laws, our firm can help.
 Call us now for a confidential initial evaluation of your case.
-With law offices in West Palm Beach and Miami, we handle FLSA cases throughout Southeastern Florida.
+With law offices in West Palm Beach, Wellington and Miami, we handle FLSA cases throughout Southeastern Florida.